6 things to do when you’re sad

 As I was saying for make-up, working with hands is very therapeutic in my opinion, because it brings the attention away from our mind and into our hands.
 So, cooking is a big one for me.
 And after having kneaded, baked in the oven or stir fried you can eat your delicious creation, too!

-So, I hope that the next time that you feel sad (I hope as late as possible) you will think about some of these ways that usually help me feeling better, to feel better, too.
-I know, talking to others is easy but putting into practice not so much, but I hope that it’ll help even just a little bit (or as we say here in Scotland, a wee bit!)
+So, I hope that the next time you feel sad you will think about some of these ways that usually help me feeling better, to feel better, too.
+I know, talking to others is easy but putting into practice not so much, but I hope that it’ll help even just a little bit (or as they say here in Scotland, a wee bit!).